Every two seconds someone in the U.S. needs blood. It is essential for surgeries, cancer treatment, chronic illnesses, and traumatic injuries.

 - A single car accident victim can require as many as 100 pints of blood.

-To learn more about how to donate or join a planning team to help coordinate blood drives, email the Blood Drive Ministry Leader, Nancy Helmer.
+To learn more about how to donate or join a planning team to help coordinate a blood drive, please email the Director of Missions, Liz Shuburte.